-SF 50278 Natural Resources or Outdoor Adventures Innovation Class-Open to youth enrolled in any Natural Resources or Outdoor Adventures project.
+Natural Resources or Outdoor Adventures Innovation Class (SF 50278)

+Open to youth enrolled in any Natural Resources or Outdoor Adventures project.

 Demonstrate the skills and knowledge you have gained through your Natural Resources or Outdoor Adventures project.
 Exhibit may be the result of knowledge gained from project manuals; independent study, interaction with natural resource or conservation professionals.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-Natural Resources Ready4Life Challenge-For Ready4Life Career & Entrepreneurship Exploration exhibit opportunities for this project area, visit the Ready4Life on page 20.
+Natural Resources Ready4Life Challenge

+For Ready4Life Career & Entrepreneurship Exploration exhibit opportunities for this project area, visit the Ready4Life section of this document.